ucsb-cs16/ucsb-cs16.github.io/topics/waitlists.md

 We use this approach because the waitlist typically has anywhere from thirty to over a hundred students on it.
 Not knowing whether you will get into a course or not is stressful.
 And, for the course staff, dealing with "churn" (i.e. students adding/dropping throughout the first 2-3 weeks) creates additional problems for everyone.
-Our approach is to take as many students as we can *before* the first day of class, and then everyone can start the quarter knowing exactly where they standY&mdash;either in, or out.
+Our approach is to take as many students as we can *before* the first day of class, and then everyone can start the quarter knowing exactly where they stand&mdash;either in, or out.

 # But then, how can I make sure that I can eventually get into CMPSC 16